-In June of this year Sucuri reported that more than 150,000 WordPress sites were targeted with malware that changed the titles of vulnerable blog posts to include "1800ForBail".
+In June of this year Sucuri reported that more than 150,000 WordPress sites were targeted with malware (short for malicious software) that changed the titles of vulnerable blog posts to include "1800ForBail".
 The purpose of the attack was to utilize a black hat SEO technique to increase the search engine visibility of the “bail service”.

 WordPress is recognized as the most popular CMS, in use on more than 34% of all websites.
 However, WordPress is also reported to be the most infected CMS according to a recent study by Sucuri (owned by GoDaddy), with 90% of sites they reviewed being infected and 36.7% sites being out-dated.
-Unfortunately, this means that the more popular your WordPress site becomes, the more likely it is to be hacked.
+Unfortunately, this means that the more popular your WordPress online store, website or blog becomes, the more likely it is to be hacked.

 WordPress hacks are not only commonplace they are part of the everyday playbook for bad actors of all skill levels.
 In fact, ThreatPost reports that WordPress vulnerabilities grew by 30% in 2018.
 Why?
 Because the WordPress code set is available to the entire world.
-A hacker merely needs to find a vulnerability and then exploit that vulnerability across hundreds of thousands of sites.
+A hacker merely needs to find a vulnerability and then exploit that vulnerability, using malicious code, across hundreds of thousands of websites.

 Running a WordPress website these days is risky business; not having your WordPress website hacked is more often a matter of luck vs a planned defense.
 This is why it's so important for every WordPress site owner to be aware of the warning signs that their site may be at risk.
-It's often only a matter of time before, not if, your WordPress website will be compromised.
+It's often only a matter of time before, not if, your WordPress website will be compromised, using various types of malware, viruses and worms.

-Here are some basic indicators that your WordPress website is attractive to hackers, as well as signs that a threat actor may already be trying to hack into your site.
+Here are some basic indicators that your WordPress website is attractive to hackers.
+As well as signs that a threat actor may already be trying to hack into your site, using various types of malware.

 1) Your Traffic Just Picked up Significantly